Why is the news always so depressing?

 Where this bias occurs

 Negativity bias is a well-studied and long-understood concept.
-Negativity bias causes our emotional response to negative events to feel amplified compared to similar positive events.
+Negativity bias causes amplified emotional responses to negative events compared to positive events of equal magnitude.
 Negativity bias is linked to loss aversion, a cognitive bias that describes why the pain of losing is psychologically twice as powerful as the pleasure of gaining.2

 Debias Your Organization